 The retention stage, as the name suggests, aims to retain your existing customers by providing consistent value that in turn further strengthens customer loyalty and reduces churn rates.
 It’s about proactively managing the customer experience.

 The best way to retain customers is to engage with them consistently.
 From the moment they sign up to the moment they buy a product or take a premium subscription, send them helpful content, offers, and support to keep them engaged and taking action.
+Here are some of the best customer retention strategies out there.

 12. Send personalized email perks